christian-carnate/personal-blog/_posts/2023-12-30-Passing-the-CompTIA-Trifecta-Exams.md

 The only training materials I definitely do not recommend to use are CompTIA's CertMaster resources, except for CertMaster Labs. **The entire CertMaster suite is not indicative of the actual exam experience,** and I have heard many stories in which individuals who used CertMaster resources as exam preparation tools failed their exam(s).
 Again, CertMaster Labs is an exception because they are actually decent, but there are many other lab simulation tools that you can use (*e.g.*, PC Building Simulator, Cisco Packet Tracer, TestOut, Total Seminars, etc.) if you want to learn practical application of the material.

-The only video courses I recommend to use are Professor Messer's [A+ 220-1101](https://youtube.com/playlist?list=PLG49S3nxzAnnOmvg5UGVenB_qQgsh01uC&si=_KbA3BNo91poY-Hn), [A+ 220-1102](https://www.youtube.com/playlist?list=PLG49S3nxzAnna96gzhJrzkii4hH_mgW4b), [Network+ N10-008](https://youtube.com/playlist?list=PLG49S3nxzAnlCJiCrOYuRYb6cne864a7G&si=wqJ_jo9DL4wuNoE9), and [Security+ SY0-601](https://youtube.com/playlist?list=PLG49S3nxzAnkL2ulFS3132mOVKuzzBxA8&si=waGR8RNg8rf5qSwX) or [Security+ SY0-701](https://www.youtube.com/watch?v=KiEptGbnEBc&list=PLG49S3nxzAnl4QDVqK-hOnoqcSKEIDDuv) YouTube video playlists.
+The only video courses I recommend to use are Professor Messer's [A+ 220-1101](https://youtube.com/playlist?list=PLG49S3nxzAnnOmvg5UGVenB_qQgsh01uC&si=_KbA3BNo91poY-Hn), [A+ 220-1102](https://www.youtube.com/playlist?list=PLG49S3nxzAnna96gzhJrzkii4hH_mgW4b), [Network+ N10-008](https://youtube.com/playlist?list=PLG49S3nxzAnlCJiCrOYuRYb6cne864a7G&si=wqJ_jo9DL4wuNoE9) or [Network+ N10-009](https://www.youtube.com/watch?v=k7IOn3TiUc8&list=PLG49S3nxzAnl_tQe3kvnmeMid0mjF8Le8), and [Security+ SY0-701](https://www.youtube.com/watch?v=KiEptGbnEBc&list=PLG49S3nxzAnl4QDVqK-hOnoqcSKEIDDuv) YouTube video playlists.
 Messer's videos directly follow the exam objectives and cover only content that is actually covered by the exam, unlike other instructors.
-Similarly, the only practice exams I recommend to use are Professor Messer's [A+ 220-1101](https://www.professormesser.com/220-1101-success-bundle/), [A+ 220-1102](https://www.professormesser.com/220-1102-success-bundle/), and [Security+ SY0-601](https://www.professormesser.com/sy0-601-success-bundle/) or [Security+ SY0-701](https://www.professormesser.com/sy0-701-success-bundle/) practice exams.
-He unfortunately does not have any Network+ N10-008 practice exams, so you will have to rely on other training materials mentioned below.
+Similarly, the only practice exams I recommend to use are Professor Messer's [A+ 220-1101](https://www.professormesser.com/220-1101-success-bundle/), [A+ 220-1102](https://www.professormesser.com/220-1102-success-bundle/), and [Security+ SY0-701](https://www.professormesser.com/sy0-701-success-bundle/) practice exams.
+He unfortunately does not have any Network+ N10-008 or N10-009 practice exams, so you will have to rely on other training materials mentioned below.

 Another resource I recommend to use is a textbook, but unlike Messer's videos, textbooks are created by individual authors, who may organize content differently and may cover content that may not even be on the exam.
 Thus, make sure to always cross-reference textbook material with the [official exam objectives](https://www.comptia.org/training/resources/exam-objectives) for each exam to ensure that you are learning the correct material.
 The only textbook series that I used during my studies is Wiley's Sybex brand, which is available on [Amazon](https://www.amazon.com/s?k=sybex&crid=2S0VWVEDZA7SD&sprefix=sybex%2Caps%2C229&ref=nb_sb_noss_1).
 The Sybex textbooks are decent and cover a bit of unnecessary content, but there is still valuable information that can supplement your learning.
 Wiley also provides Sybex practice exam textbooks that can be used as replacements for Messer's practice exams, especially for the Network+ N10-008.